 Council members elect a mayor pro tem from within the body to serve in the absence of the mayor.

-are held the second and fourth Tuesday of each month
+- Held the second and fourth Tuesday of each month

-meetings start at 5 p.m.
+- Begin at 5 p.m.

 Agendas & minutes